your French knitting companion

 Raglan Construction Methods

-Bottom-up seamless: Knit body and sleeves separately to the underarm, join all pieces, decrease along raglan lines to the neckline.
+Bottom-up seamless: Knit the body and sleeves separately to the underarm, then join all three pieces onto one needle and decrease along the four raglan lines up to the neckline.
+This method gives slightly more control over the fit of the lower body before committing to the yoke.

 Set-In Sleeve Construction Methods

-Body in the round: Knit the body circularly to the underarm, then work front and back flat for armhole shaping.
-Sleeves seamed in.
+Body in the round with set-in finishing: Knit the body circularly to the underarm, bind off underarm stitches, then work the front and back flat for armhole shaping.
+Sleeves are worked separately and seamed in.
+A useful hybrid that reduces side seaming while preserving set-in structure.

 Which Is "Better"?

 Neither.
-It's entirely about what suits your project, your body, and your preferences.
+It is entirely about what suits your project, your body, and your working preferences.
+There is no objectively superior construction, and experienced knitters disagree enthusiastically on which they prefer.

 Using AI Pattern Generation

-When generating patterns from photos using tools like La Maille, you'll get a pattern based on the construction visible in your source photo.
-If you photograph a raglan sweater, you'll get a raglan pattern.
-For a set-in sleeve sweater, you'll get set-in sleeve shaping.
+When generating patterns from photos using tools like La Maille, the resulting pattern is based on the construction visible in your source image.
+If you photograph a raglan sweater, the generated pattern will include raglan shaping.
+For a set-in sleeve sweater, you will receive full set-in sleeve shaping including armhole curves and sleeve cap calculations.

 Not sure which construction your inspiration sweater uses?
-Look for:
+Look for these visual cues:

-- Raglan: Diagonal seam lines from underarm to neck
+• Raglan: Diagonal seam lines running from the underarm to the neck, dividing the yoke into four sections

-- Set-in: Curved seam that follows the shoulder and drops into the armhole
+• Set-in: A curved seam that follows the shoulder contour and drops cleanly into the armhole, creating a defined shoulder point

 Frequently Asked Questions